ONLYOFFICE/docspace-api-sdk-typescript/docs/PeopleSearchApi.md

-let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The user area. (optional) (default to undefined) let employeeTypes: Array<EmployeeType>; //The list of user types. (optional) (default to undefined)
+let inviterId: string; //The inviter ID. (optional) (default to undefined) let area: Area; //The user area. (optional) (default to undefined) let employeeTypes: Array<EmployeeType>; //The list of user types. (optional) (default to undefined) let count: number; //The maximum number of users to be retrieved in the request. (optional) (default to undefined) let startIndex: number; //The zero-based index of the first record to retrieve in a paged query. (optional) (default to undefined) let filterSeparator: string; //The character or string used to separate multiple filter values in a filtering query. (optional) (default to undefined) let filterValue: string; //The filter text value used for searching or filtering user results. (optional) (default to undefined)

 const { status, data } = await apiInstance.getUsersWithRoomShared(
     id,